south america

 • The most common food you’ll see across the country is completos—they are hot dogs with a variety of toppings.
 There are also amazing empanadas and sopapillas on the streets.
 Highly recommend street food here.

-Adventures & Ales Top Recommendations—Santiago:
+Adventures & Ales Top Recommendations in Santiago:

 • Beer is the same price as water.
 Drink beer.